top of page

 is to guard what once was won

-against narratives of pretense
+against narratives of pretence

 undoing victories one by one.